 If you’re staying at an Airbnb, look for the “Enhanced Clean” label right below the property’s images.
 Airbnb’s “Enhanced Clean” program puts hosts through an intense training and testing process.
 Hosts that pass the test will have the new “Enhanced Clean” tag displayed on their listings.
-Hosts are allowed to opt-out of participating in the “Enhanced Clean” program, and can instead chose to leave their listings unoccupied for 72-hours in between guests, which would be displayed under the property’s image as well.
+Hosts are allowed to opt-out of participating in the “Enhanced Clean” program, and can instead choose to leave their listings unoccupied for 72-hours in between guests, which would be displayed under the property’s image as well.

-Buy Travel Insurance and Check Cancellation Policies
+2. Buy Travel Insurance

 Buy travel insurance and check that you’re booking with airlines and hotels that have reasonable cancellation policies.
 I had to cancel several flights this past spring and summer with a few different airlines.
 It got so confusing which airlines gave me my money back, versus travel points back to my Chase Sapphire card, versus a credit to a future flight.
-And of course they all have different timelines on how long the credit lasts before expiring.
+And of course, they all have different timelines on how long the credit lasts before expiring.
 I ended up creating an Excel document to track all of the refunds and credits I had received and which ones I still hadn’t heard a response from.
 To make things easy for you, The Points Guy compiled a huge list of all major airlines and their current COVID change and cancellation policies.

-Always be Prepared
+3. Always be Prepared

 You never know what could happen.
 Maybe your flight gets delayed, or you have a flat tire on your rental car.
 Or maybe your hike takes much longer than expected and you’re hiking back in the dark.
 All of these things have happened to me.
-I almost always have healthy snacks on hand, like granola bars, cashews or a piece of fruit like an apple.
-I also always have a mini hand sanitizer bottle, and on longer trips I bring a tiny first aid kit with essentials like bandages and ibuprofen.
+I always have healthy snacks on hand, like granola bars, cashews, or a piece of fruit like an apple.
+I also always have a mini hand sanitizer bottle, and on longer trips, I bring a tiny first aid kit with essentials like bandages and ibuprofen.
 Be sure to bring a reusable water bottle with you as well.
 And of course, don’t forget to pack extra masks, and emergency cash.

-Check Local Safety Requirements
+4. Check Local Safety Requirements

-Always Wear a Mask
+5. Always Wear a Mask

 This goes without saying.
-Many states, airlines, resorts, restaurants and other public spaces require masks.
+Many states, airlines, resorts, restaurants, and other public spaces require masks.
 Plus, it’s the right thing to do to keep yourself and those around you safe.
 If you want to be extra careful, wear a face shield in addition to your mask.
 I purchased face shield to wear when I fly to New York next month because I have a few high risk family members in New York, and I’m not taking any chances.

-Some states, resorts, etc. require you to be tested a few days before your departure and a few days after landing.
+Some states, hotels, resorts, etc. require you to be tested a few days before your departure and a few days after landing.
 Make sure you know the rules based on your destination.
 Sometimes there can be a big fine if you don’t follow the guidelines.
 New York recently changed their guidelines to require testing before someone arrives in New York and shortly after arrival, so that’s something I’ll be doing in December.